+Hypertension

-Hypertension: As with all NSAIDs, celecoxib can lead to the onset of new hypertension or worsening of pre-existing hypertension, either of which may contribute to the increased incidence of CV events.
+As with all NSAIDS, celecoxib can lead to the onset of new hypertension or worsening of pre-existing hypertension, either of which may contribute to the increased incidence of cardiovascular events.
 NSAIDs, including celecoxib, should be used with caution in patients with hypertension.
-Blood pressure should be monitored closely during the initiation of therapy with celecoxib and throughout the course of therapy (see section 5.1).
+Blood pressure should be monitored closely during the initiation of therapy with celecoxib and throughout the course of therapy.

+Fluid Retention and Oedema

-Fluid Retention and Edema: As with other drugs known to inhibit prostaglandin synthesis, fluid retention and edema have been observed in some patients taking celecoxib.
-Therefore, patients with pre-existing congestive heart failure (CHF) or hypertension should be closely monitored.
-Celecoxib should be used with caution in patients with compromised cardiac function, pre-existing edema, or other conditions predisposing to, or worsened by, fluid retention including those taking diuretic treatment or otherwise at risk of hypovolemia.
+Patients with pre-existing congestive heart failure (CHF) or hypertension should be closely monitored for fluid retention and oedema.
+As with other medicinal products known to inhibit prostaglandin synthesis, fluid retention and oedema have been observed in patients taking celecoxib.
+Therefore, celecoxib should be used with caution in patients with compromised cardiac function, pre-existing oedema, or other conditions pre-disposing to or worsened by fluid retention including those taking diuretic treatment or otherwise at risk of hypovolemia, since prostaglandin inhibition may result in deterioration of renal function and fluid retention.

-Gastrointestinal (GI) Effects
+Gastrointestinal (GI) effects

-Upper and lower GI [perforations, ulcers or bleedings (PUBs)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
-Patients most at risk of developing these types of GI complications with NSAIDs are the elderly, patients with CV disease, patients using concomitant glucocorticoids, antiplatelet drugs (such as aspirin) or other NSAIDs, patients using alcohol or patients with a prior history of, or active, GI disease, such as ulceration, GI bleeding or inflammatory conditions.
+Upper and lower gastrointestinal complications [perforations, ulcers or bleedings (PUBs)], some of them resulting in fatal outcome, have occurred in patients treated with celecoxib.
+Caution is advised with treatment of patients most at risk of developing a gastrointestinal complication with NSAIDs; elderly, patients with CV disease, patients using concomitant glucocorticoids, antiplatelet drugs (such as aspirin) or other NSAIDs, patients using alcohol or patients with a prior history of, or active, GI disease, such as ulceration, GI bleeding or inflammatory conditions.
 Most spontaneous reports of fatal GI events have been in elderly or debilitated patients.